Patients of Dr. A.I. Moryan MD, FACP. in Denton, TX

 There is no cure for diabetes, but it can be treated and controlled.
 The goals of managing diabetes are to:

-3. Control your blood pressure.
-(Your blood pressure should not go over 130/80.)
+your blood pressure.
+(Your blood pressure should not go over

-4. Decrease or possibly prevent the development of diabetes-related health problems.
+or possibly prevent the development of diabetes-related health

 You hold the keys to managing your diabetes by: